4.8 (200+ reviews across 5 offices)

 • Avoid giving detailed statements to the insurer.
 Stick to the facts.
 The trucking company's insurance representative may try to record your call or offer an early settlement before you know the full extent of the damage.

-• Call a truck accident lawyer in Boca Raton.
+Then, as soon as possible, call a Boca Raton semi-truck accident lawyer.
 The sooner you get legal help, the better protected you'll be against lowball offers or costly missteps.
 Your attorney can begin preserving evidence, collecting records, and communicating directly with the insurance carrier.

 Truck accidents aren't like typical car crashes.
 Commercial vehicles are backed by teams of lawyers and insurance reps from the moment the collision happens.
 Knowing what steps to take early on can help protect you from being taken advantage of.